Home › Blog › 50+ Excellent UX Survey Questions You Need to Ask

 Consider this pro tip: spice up those surveys by adding a few extra questions from the above list.
 It allows you to give your UX surveys an extra layer of depth.

-And here’s the magic touch – these survey templates are equipped with conditional logic.
-It means you can dive deep into the minds of your customers, extracting more nuanced feedback.
+And here’s the magic touch—these survey templates have conditional logic.
+This means you can dig deep into your customers’ minds and extract more nuanced feedback.

 How to Create a UX Survey Using Quality Questions